devshojol/devshojol/README.md

 - 🔭 I’m currently working on React
 - 🌱 I’m currently learning Express JS
-- 🤔 I’m looking a Job or Intern
+- 🤔 I’m looking for a Job or an Intern
 - ⚡ Fun fact: I love codding